-Species Counting Date of Peak Passage
+Chaoina Counting Date of Peak Passage

-species Period Earliest Latest
+Species Period Earliest Latest

 Spring Chinook 4/1 - 6/13 4/20 5/27

 Summer Chinook 6/14 - 8/13 6/14 7/12

-Fall Chinook 8/14 - 10/31 9/13 9/30
+Fall Chinook 8/14 - 10/31 9/4 9/30

 Steelhead 4/1 - 10/31 9/15 10/13

 Sockeye 4/1 - 10/31 6/24 7/25

-Table LMN-3.
-Adult migration timing at Lower Monumental Dam from 1969-2006 based on fish counts.
+Lamprey 4/1 - 10/31 7/20 7/27

-2. Project Operation.
+- 2. Project Operation. - 2.1.

-2.1.
 Spill Management.
+See the Fish Operations Plan (Appendix E) for more information. - 2.1.2.
 Involuntary spill at Lower Monumental is the result of river flow exceeding powerhouse capacity, insufficient generation loads to pass the river flow, turbine unit outages (forced or scheduled), or the failure of a key component of the juvenile fish passage facility which forces the project to spill to provide juvenile fish passage.
-Spill at Lower Monumental shall be distributed in accordance with the spill patterns included at the end of this section, Tables LMN-9 and LMN-10.
-Generally, Table LMN-10 is preferred for fish passage pending development of a different "high gate" spill pattern emphasizing spillway bay 8.
-If dissolved gas becomes an issue, the RCC may direct the project to use Table LMN-9.
-Special spills for juvenile fish passage will be provided as detailed in Appendixes A and E.

-To improve tailrace juvenile egress conditions and minimize eddying, it is recommended that the Lower Monumental project be operated as shown in Table LMN-4 (page LMN-21) while voluntarily spilling for fish passage.
-If possible, involuntary spill under the flow levels shown should follow these project operations also.
+Spill at Lower Monumental shall be distributed in accordance with the spill patterns included at the end of this section, Tables LMN-12 and LMN-13. - 2.1.3.
+To improve tailrace juvenile egress conditions and minimize eddying, it is recommended that the Lower Monumental project be operated as shown in Table LMN-5 while voluntarily spilling for fish passage.
+If possible, involuntary spill under the flow levels shown should follow these project operations also. - 2.2.

-2.2.
 Dissolved Gas Management and Control.

-Total dissolved gas (TDG) levels at Lower Monumental are monitored in accordance with the Dissolved Gas Monitoring Program, Appendix D. The TDG levels are monitored in the Lower Monumental Dam forebay and tailrace from April 1 through September 15.
-Data will be collected every half-hour and transmitted via computer every hour.
-Implementation of spill management requests will be based upon TDG monitoring and juvenile migration data.
-Requests for spill will be coordinated through the TMT.

-2.3.
-Operating Criteria.
+Total dissolved gas (TDG) levels at Lower Monumental are monitored in accordance with the Dissolved Gas Monitoring Program, Appendix D. - 2.3.
+Operating Criteria. - 2.3.1.

-2.3.1.
 Juvenile Fish Passage Facilities.
 Operate from April 1 through September 30 for juvenile fish bypass, collection and transportation, and from October 1 through December 15 for bypassing adult fallbacks.
 Operate the juvenile facilities according to the criteria listed below and in Appendix B for bypassing, collection, and transportation of juvenile salmonids.
-The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries biological opinion.
+The transportation program may be revised in accordance with the ESA Section 10 permit and the NOAA Fisheries biological opinion. - 2.3.1.1.

-2.3.1.1.
 Winter Maintenance Period (December 16 through March 31).

-Check and perform maintenance as required on the items listed below.
+Check and perform maintenance as required on the items listed below. - a.

-- a.
 Forebay Area and Intakes. - 1.
 Remove debris from forebay and gatewell slots. - 2.
-Rake trashracks just prior to the operating season.

-3. Measure drawdown in gatewell slots after cleaning trashracks and with STSs in place.

-4. Inspect and repair gatewell dip net as needed.

-b.
-Submersible Traveling Screens and Vertical Barrier Screens.

-1. Maintenance completed on all screens.

-2. Inspect STSs prior to installation and operate one trial run (dogged off on deck) to ensure proper operation.
+Rake trashracks just prior to the operating season. - 3.
+Measure drawdown in gatewell slots after cleaning trashracks and with STSs in place. - 4.
+Inspect and repair gatewell dip net as needed. - b.
+Submersible Traveling Screens and Vertical Barrier Screens. - 1.
+Maintenance completed on all screens. - 2.
+Inspect STSs prior to installation and operate one trial run (dogged off on deck) to ensure proper operation.

-3. Log results of trial run.

-4. Inspect all VBSs with an underwater video camera at least once per year.
+- 3. Log results of trial run. - 4.
+Inspect all VBSs with an underwater video camera at least once per year.
 Repair as needed.